-Melting snow reveals dead elk herd near Bend-area lake
+Melting snow reveals dead elk herd near No Name Lake

-BEND, Ore. — The Oregon Department of Fish and Wildlife says melting snow east of Bend has revealed the carcasses of 19 elk which it believes were killed by an avalanche.
+BEND, Ore.
+(AP) — The Oregon Department of Fish and Wildlife says melting snow east of Bend has revealed the carcasses of 19 elk which it believes were killed by an avalanche.

 The Bulletin reports hikers near No Name Lake and Broken Top mountain peak found the carcasses last week.